Amritanshuk18/myapp/README.md

 Repository Structure

-Back Branch: Contains the code for the backend (Django) application.
+Backend Branch: Contains the code for the backend (Django) application.

 Master Branch: Contains the code for the frontend (React) application.